 34 Therefore, whosoever repenteth, and hardeneth not his heart, he shall have claim on mercy through mine Only Begotten Son, unto a remission of his sins; and these shall enter into my rest.

 If the Church of Jesus Christ of Latter-day Saints is a restoration of the original Gospel of Jesus Christ, one might expect LDS doctrines to resonate with very early Christian writings, but to become increasingly different from other Christian writings after the time of the apostasy.
 I believe LDS doctrine is solidly in tune with the Bible on the issues of freedom, salvation, and the effects of the fall, as I have tried to demonstrate above.
-As for other early Christian writings outside the New Testament, Barry Bickmore, author of Restoring the Ancient Church: Joseph Smith and Early Christianity, (Ben Lomond, CA: The Foundation for Apologetic Information and Research, 1999--now available online at FAIRLDS.org) sent me the following e-mail in Feb.
+As for other early Christian writings outside the New Testament, Barry Bickmore, author of Restoring the Ancient Church: Joseph Smith and Early Christianity, (Ben Lomond, CA: The Foundation for Apologetic Information and Research, 1999) sent me the following e-mail in Feb.
 1999 on the topic of the Fall, which I quote with his permission:

 The writings of several early Christian writers agree with the Prophet that the Fall was "fortunate."
 Clement of Alexandria exclaimed: "O mystic wonder!
 The Lord was laid low, and man rose up; and he that fell from Paradise receives as the reward of obedience something greater [than Paradise]--namely, heaven itself."
 (1) Referring to the Fall, Irenaeus wrote:"'Thine own apostasy shall heal thee;' God thus determining all things beforehand for the bringing of man to perfection, for his edification, and for the revelation of His dispensations, that goodness may both be made apparent, and righteousness perfected, and that the Church may be fashioned after the image of His Son, and that man may finally be brought to maturity at some future time, becoming ripe through such privileges to see and comprehend God."
 (2)